 Tell me how this Deep POV exercise worked for you!

 Did it spark any Aha! moments or open up any new lines of creativity for you?

 Did it help you identify places in your writing process to go a little deeper?

 Did it give you any insight into revising your prose for Deep POV at a line level?

-Most of my editorial work is with romantic fiction novels.
-While today's free-writing exercise was pretty general and could be used by writers of nearly any genre, I'd love to know if you want to see more creative writing exercises just for romance authors.
+Most of my personal coaching work is with romance writers.
+While today's free-writing exercise was pretty general and could be used by writers of nearly any genre, I'd love to know if you want to see more creative writing exercises just for the romance genre.